metamn/react/content/blog/design-systems/index.md

 This means a designer has to keep in her mental model all these information, details, nuances, settings, states presented above &mdash; which is impossible even at Google level with an infinite pool of designers.

+Design systems took on the problem via the _divide et impera_ method.

+They separated design into small, independent and manageable parts &mdash; style tokens, components, sections, pages, sites, apps &mdash; and enforced consistency on the entire path.

+Tokens are atomic, they describe style via pure data.

+Components build on tokens but they don't interfere with tokens in the sense they don't add any other, custom style.
+If a new style element is required &mdash; first is added to the tokens, then the component is able to use it.

+By separation of concerns and human discipline companies with resources managed to achieve consistency and scalability across thousands of tokens, components and hundreds of sites and apps.

 ---

 ## You'll need strong motivation